-The Rule establishes the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University.
+This Rule establishes the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University.
 A nonresident student shall pay a nonresident fee in addition to fees paid by a resident student.

-This Rule took effect July 1, 1972; provided, that no person properly classified as a resident student before July 1, 1972, shall be adversely affected by this Rule, if he attended the University before that date and while he remains continuously enrolled in the University.
+This Rule took effect July 1, 1969, and applies to all determinations of student residence status made on and after that date; provided, that no person properly classified as a resident student before July 1, 1969, shall be adversely affected by this Rule so long as he attended the University before that date and remains continuously enrolled in the University.

-"Residence" as the term, or any of its variations, is used in the context of this Rule means the establishment of a permanent dwelling place within the state and the continued occupancy of such dwelling.
-A person entering the state from another state or country for the predominant purpose of attending an institution of higher education does not acquire residence for the purpose of this Rule.
-The fact that a person pays taxes and votes in the state does not result in the acquisition of residence as the term is used in this Rule.
+"Residence," as the term, or any of its variations, is used in the context of this Rule for the purpose of defining the presence of a student within the state of Indiana and entitlement to resident student fee status, means the establishment of a permanent dwelling place within the state, the continued presence in such dwelling, and a continuing intent to remain within the state.
+Evidence that a person intends to leave the state when a particular purpose is achieved negates residence.
+Ordinarily it will be presumed that a person entering Indiana from another state or country for the purpose of attending an institution of higher education does so with the intent of remaining only for the period required to attain educational goals and does not acquire residence.
+The facts that a person pays taxes and votes in Indiana will not overcome this presumption.

-- 1. A person shall be classified as a "resident student" if he has continuously resided in Indiana for at least twelve (12) months immediately preceding the first scheduled day of classes of the semester or other session in which the individual enrolls in the University; subject to the exception stated in paragraph 2. - a.
+- 1. A "resident student" must have continuously resided in Indiana for at least six (6) months immediately preceding the first scheduled day of classes of the semester or other session in which the individual enrolls in the University. - a.
 The residence of a minor follows that of the parents or of a legal guardian who has actual custody of the minor or administers the property of the minor.
-In the case of divorce or separation, if either parent meets the residence requirements, the minor child will be considered a resident. - A minor who comes from another state or country for the predominant purpose of attending the University shall not be admitted to resident student status upon the basis of the residence of a guardian, except upon appeal to the Trustees - A person who otherwise would be deemed a nonresident shall not gain resident student status by, reason of marriage; nor shall resident student status be lost by reason of marriage. - 2.
-A minor child shall be classified as a resident student without meeting the twelve (12) month requirement of physical presence within Indiana if his presence in
+In the case of divorce or separation, if either parent meets the residence requirements, the child will be considered a resident. - b.
+A minor student who comes from another state or country for the predominant purpose of attending the University shall not be admitted to resident student status upon the basis of the residence of a guardian, except upon appeal to the Trustees in each case. - c.
+The residence of a wife follows that of her husband; however, no woman shall lose her residency status because of marriage, if she continues enrolled in the University until she earns the degree for which she is enrolled at the time of marriage. - 2.
+Physical presence in Indiana for the predominant purpose of attending a college, university, or other institution of education, except high school or its equivalent, shall not be counted in determining whether a person is a "resident student." - 3.
+Nationality of a person shall not be a factor in determining resident student status if such person has the legal capacity to remain permanently in the United States.